 - The decorations slipping off the house

 But fear not we have played with the order of things and tested this in our classroom.
-For stress free Gingerbread House Activities For Kids this December make sure:
+For stress a free easy Gingerbread House keep an eye on these 3 things!

 - An adult adds the water to the powdered icing sugar a drop at a time so it’s not too runny.
 Thicker is Better.